anbox-cloud/discourse-docs/anbox/component-versions.rst

 Cloud release.

 Not all components are updated with each release.
-When components are not updated this is called out in the :ref:`release notes <release-notes>` and components are marked with ``n/a`` below.
+When components are not updated this is called out in the :ref:`release-notes` and components are marked with ``n/a`` below.

 .. toctree::